Circle Roles: MC and Stage Manager

 • Select an opening chant

-It is generally a good idea to kick-start the ritual with a pre-selected chant, which has been taught to a few people and, if you wish, shared with an opening drummer.
+It is generally a good idea to kick-start the ritual with a pre-selected chant that has been taught to a few people and, if you wish, shared with an opening drummer.

 • Guide the opening and closing rituals